neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert.md

 # Sparse Transfer Learning

-This page explains how to fine-tune a pre-sparsified BERT model with SparseML.
+This page explains how to fine-tune a pre-sparsified BERT model onto a downstream dataset with SparseML.

 ## Overview